Why Humans Build

 Why build anything at all?

-But some people can't stop.
-They see something that doesn't exist yet and feel a kind of pull.
-Not ambition exactly.
-Something older than ambition.
-The need to make it real.
 To take an idea that lives only in their head and drag it, kicking, into the physical world.

 The easy answers

-The first answer people give is money.
+The easy answer is money.

-But money doesn't explain the carpenter who sands the back of the drawer.
+Money doesn't explain the carpenter who sands the back of the drawer.
 The part that faces the wall.
-The part no one will ever see.
-Steve Jobs understood this:
+The part nobody will ever see.
+No paycheck explains that.
+Whatever it is, it sits below incentive.

-But most builders know that what they're making will probably be forgotten.
 Most startups die.
-Most books go unread.
 Most code gets deprecated.
-If legacy were the real driver, the rational move would be to not even try.
+If legacy were really the driver, the rational move would be to not even try.
+And yet.

 The real thing